Cwood00/vpfs/README.md

 ## VPFS Prototype

-This is the prototype VPFS implementation used in the 2024 VPFS NSF proposal with Debaleena Chattopahyay.
+This is the prototype VPFS implementation used for my masters program.

+Based on initial proposal by Jakob Eriksson and Debaleena Chattopahyay.